Skip links

 July 9, 2024

 Europe’s Spaceport in French Guiana.
-Europe’s new heavy rocket, Ariane 6, makes its maiden flight from 16:00 local time on 9 July (21:00 CEST).
-Ariane 6 is the latest in Europe’s Ariane rocket series, succeeding the Ariane 5 and featuring a modular and versatile design
+Europe’s new heavy rocket, Ariane 6, made its maiden flight on July 9 at 16:00 local time (21:00 CEST).
+Ariane 6 is the latest in Europe’s Ariane series of rockets, succeeding the Ariane 5 and featuring a modular and versatile

 June 25, 2024